Password Protecting PDF Files using Power Automate For Desktop and PDF.co

 Please note, we’re setting the “URL” parameter with a pre-signed JSON object’s variable “PresignedJsonAsCustomObject.url”.
 Also, “ownerPassword” and “userPassword” are set to the “PDF_Password” variable.

-Rest are the additional parameters such as encryption algorithm, print quality, etc. Please refer to PDF.co documentation for more information.
+The rest are the additional parameters such as encryption algorithm, print quality, etc. Please refer to the PDF.co documentation for more information.

 The important thing to note here, we’re turning off the “Encode request body” switch in advanced settings.